 If you were to ask me what my favourite cut of meat is, it would have to be pork tenderloin.
-Cooked properly, this lean and flavoursome meat is so incredibly juicy and tasty.
-Best of all, it cooks quickly, meaning with very little effort you can have a delicious meal on the table.
-When I am really in a hurry but want big flavour, today’s recipe Salsa Verde Pork Tenderloin is always at the top of my list.
+Cooked properly, this lean and flavoursome meat is incredibly juicy, tasty and shown off to perfection by today’s recipe: Salsa Verde Pork Tenderloin.

 Many people associate pork with being dry, tough and chewy.
 This is because, on the whole, we have been overcooking it for years.
 Modern research shows that pork can be cooked to a lovely rosy pink and still be entirely safe to eat – hurrah!
 (You can read more about this here if you are interested).

 Pro tip for perfect pork

 To ensure the most perfectly cooked meat an ‘Instant Read’ digital thermometer is your best friend.
 They can be picked up so cheaply these days and take all the guesswork out of cooking.
 You can find a link to one I recommend in the recipe card.

 Pork can be cooked to an internal temperature of 63°C / 145°F followed by a short rest.
 I like to cook mine to around 65°C /150°F and it is perfectly juicy.

 When I cook Salsa Verde Pork Tenderloin, I like to serve it with rosemary roast potatoes.

 I simply cube the potatoes, toss them with olive oil, fresh rosemary, salt and pepper and roast in the oven for 25-30 minutes before the pork.

 This is a terrific dish for any time of year, served with some green beans in the cooler months or a crisp green salad in summer.

 Can I cook Salsa Verde Pork Tenderloin in advance?